 Nearby Falkland is another of Fife’s highlights.
 This village has everything from turrets to palaces, and has been used as a filming location for Outlander.
 Steeped in history, the streets are lovely to walk down and Falkland Palace is worth touring for its expansive grounds and historic interiors.

-Dundee often gets overlooked, but this year is a particularly good one for a day trip since the new V&A Dundee museum will open in September.
-Housed in a contemporary building on the waterfront, it promises to showcase the best of Scottish design.
+Dundee often gets overlooked, but this city is a particularly good one for a day trip to visit the V&A Dundee museum.
+Housed in a contemporary building on the waterfront, it showcases the best of Scottish design.
 Nearby, I love seeing the Dundee-built RRS Discovery, the ship responsible for conveying Robert Falcon Scott and Ernest Shackleton on their first expedition to Antarctica.

 One of my earliest memories of Scotland is a trip to Stirling Castle when I was five.
 I fell in love with the fortress back then, and have discovered a lot more to do around the area since.
 One highlight is The National Wallace Monument, which pays tribute to 13th-century Scottish hero William Wallace (of Braveheart fame).
 If there’s time after visiting Stirling, I like stopping to see The Kelpies in Falkirk.
 These eye-catching artworks are the largest equine sculptures in the world.